Genogram Symbols

 Abusive Relationships

-Black or blue lines used in genogram symbols indicate abusive relationships.
+Black or blue lines used in genogram relationship symbols indicate abusive relationships.
 Adding this level of detail is crucial for social workers and therapists when developing intervention strategies and providing necessary support.

 • Abuse: This indicates an abusive relationship between two individuals.
 An arrowhead can be used to show who abuses the other.